vNZNaaxjiPcoUd/Notes/doc/howtokeephappy.md

-effect of positivity embracing self-compassion doesn't mean you'll never feel unhappy or struggle with doubt it means you'll have the tools to handle those moments with greater ease and resilience by treating yourself with care and understanding you're not only nurturing your happiness but also laying the groundwork for a more fulfilling and joyful life chapter n The Art of Letting Go one of the greatest obstacles to happiness is holding on to things that no longer serve us grudges regrets fears and even outdated goals the act of Letting Go can feel daunting but it's one of the most liberating and transformative steps you can take toward lasting happiness Letting Go doesn't
+effect of positivity embracing self-compassion doesn't mean you'll never feel unhappy or struggle with doubt it means you'll have the tools to handle those moments with greater ease and resilience by treating yourself with care and understanding you're not only nurturing your happiness but also laying the groundwork for a more fulfilling and joyful life \n ##chapter \n n The Art of Letting Go one of the greatest obstacles to happiness is holding on to things that no longer serve us grudges regrets fears and even outdated goals the act of Letting Go can feel daunting but it's one of the most liberating and transformative steps you can take toward lasting happiness Letting Go doesn't